edgedb/edgedb/docs/cli/edgedb_project/edgedb_project_init.rst

     current directory.

 :cli:synopsis:`--server-instance=<server-instance>`
-    Specifies the EdgeDB server instance to be associated with the project.
+    Specifies the |Gel| server instance to be associated with the project.

 :cli:synopsis:`--server-version=<server-version>`
-    Specifies the EdgeDB server instance to be associated with the project.
+    Specifies the Gel server instance to be associated with the project.

     By default, when you specify a version, the CLI will use the latest release in the major version specified.
-This command, for example, will install the latest 2.x release:
+This command, for example, will install the latest 6.x release:

     .. code-block:: bash

-        $ edgedb project init --server-version 2.6
+        $ gel project init --server-version 6.1

     You may pin to a specific version by prepending the version number with an equals sign.
-This command will install version 2.6:
+This command will install version 6.1:

     .. code-block:: bash

-        $ edgedb project init --server-version =2.6
+        $ gel project init --server-version =6.1

     .. note::

-        Some shells like ZSH may require you to escape the equals sign (e.g., ``\=2.6``) or quote the version string (e.g., ``"=2.6"``).
+        Some shells like ZSH may require you to escape the equals sign (e.g., ``\=6.1``) or quote the version string (e.g., ``"=6.1"``).